New York Employment Lawyers Help Sexual Harassment Victims

 Employees in New York City, Long Island and the surrounding metropolitan area receive protection from sex harassment in the workplace from various laws.
 Federal laws, state laws and city regulations prohibit sexual harassment and other conduct in the office.
 Navigating the complex, voluminous rules that define and govern sex harassment can be challenging, especially for an employee who finds himself or herself the victim of unlawful workplace behavior.

-Employment discrimination attorneys at Leeds Brown Law, P.C. have spent decades assisting workers to understand their rights to work in a safe workplace and receive equal treatment.
+Our employment discrimination attorneys have spent decades assisting workers to understand their rights to work in a safe workplace and receive equal treatment.
 When an employer violates one of the many laws that prohibit discrimination, sexual harassment and retaliation our lawyers know what to do to protect the best interests of the victim.
 From filing a claim to representing you in court, we can help you recover monetary damages and other remedies that may be available to compensate you for the unlawful behavior of your employer.

 Sexual Harassment is Sex Discrimination